zaccaria-lab/TRACERx_simulation_tool/README.md

 ## Setup:
-Creating simulations using the tools requires the following packages:
+Creating simulations using the tool requires the following packages:

 - Python = 3.9.5
 - Numpy